FACE-Amrita-Bengaluru/Website/README.md

 # :octocat: How to contribute?

 All contributions are welcome!
 Code, documentation, graphics or even design suggestions are welcome; use GitHub to its fullest.
-Submit pull requests, contribute tutorials or other wiki content -- whatever you have to offer, it would be appreciated!
+Submit pull requests, contribute tutorials or other wiki contents -- whatever you have to offer, it would be appreciated!

 Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributing.